 PPR, however, is well-position to perform a constructive role in addressing this imposing and increasingly urgent challenge.
 Specifically, PPR addresses three important needs:

-For more information on these and other PPR initiatives contact Marc Farinella at [email protected]
+For more information on these and other PPR initiatives, email Marc Farinella.

 If you are currently considering a PhD in political science or political economy, or if you are advising students in this position, we encourage you to consider Harris Public Policy at the University of Chicago.
 In particular, if you want to study political institutions, political behavior, the political economy of democracies (including American politics), or the politics of the policy making process, and if you want to develop skills in formal theory or design-based causal inference, this is the program for you.
 Here are 7 reasons.